Families and Demographics in the Viking Age

 A rich boat grave was found at the farm Vatnsdalur (now abandoned, left) in west Iceland.
 Within the 6m long (21 ft) boat were the bones of four men, three women, and a dog.
 Other grave goods included an assortment of jewelry, including a silver Ţór's hammer, combs, and an assortment of lead weights (for use with a balance scale).
 Nearby were found a whetstone and a number of horse and pigs' teeth.

-At a pagan grave site currently being excavated (summer 2010) at Ingiríđarstađir in north Iceland, a raised turf structure has been unearthed within the grave field.
+At a pagan grave site excavated in summer 2010 at Ingiríđarstađir in north Iceland, a raised turf structure has been unearthed within the grave field.
 Cut into the turf wall is a large hole: a chamber which contained a human skull and many animal bones.
 The evidence is insufficient to interpret the finds, but the bones are suggestive of ritualistic behaviors.

 In general, graves were not marked.
 Only the mounds remain.
 However, some graves were marked with stones, or formations of stones, such as the boat shaped grave markers at the Norse era cemetery in Lindholm Hřje in Denmark (left) and the stone outline of a ship (right) from a cemetery on the island of Öland, off the coast of Sweden.